rhampt/balena-health/README.md

 ## Getting Help

-If you're having any problem, please [raise an issue](https://github.com/rhampt/balena-health/issues/new) on GitHub and we will be happy to help.
+If you're having any problem, please [raise an issue](https://github.com/rhampt/balena-health/issues/new) on GitHub and I will be happy to help.
 You can also find help on the balenaForums.

 ## Contributing